Embed This Data

 - FDI Inflow:

 In the early 1990s, civil war killed 250,000 Liberians.
 A peace agreement was reached in 1995, and rebel leader Charles Taylor was elected president in 1997.
 He was forced to step down in 2003 and was found guilty of war crimes in 2012.
-Ellen Johnson Sirleaf, president since 2005, was awarded the Nobel Peace Prize in 2011.
-Liberia remains fragile.
-In 2013, the United Nations Refugee Agency repatriated 155,000 Liberians who had fled during the civil war.
-Rampant corruption, high unemployment, and widespread illiteracy hinder development.
-Political instability has driven out many foreign investors.
+Ellen Johnson Sirleaf, president since 2006, was awarded the Nobel Peace Prize in 2011.
+The country is fragile, but the U.N. peacekeeping mission authorized in 2003 officially transferred peacekeeping responsibilities to Liberia in July 2016.
 Liberia is rich in natural resources, including rubber, mineral resources, and iron ore.
 It was one of the countries hit hardest by the 2014 Ebola outbreak in West Africa.

-Liberia’s top individual and corporate income tax rates are 25 percent.
+Liberia’s top individual income and corporate tax rates are 25 percent.
 Other taxes include a property tax and a goods and services tax.
-The overall tax burden equals 19.2 percent of total domestic income.
-Government spending is equivalent to 32.8 percent of GDP.
-The budget has been in chronic deficit.
-Public debt amounts to about 33 percent of total domestic output.
+The overall tax burden equals 19.7 percent of total domestic income.
+Government spending has amounted to 36.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 6.2 percent of GDP.
+Public debt is equivalent to 40.0 percent of GDP.

-Considerable effort has been made to modernize the regulatory framework.
-The business start-up process is more straightforward, with no minimum capital required.
-The labor market is underdeveloped, and about 80 percent of the workforce is engaged in informal activity.
+Despite some legislative efforts to modernize the regulatory framework, private investment and production remain severely hampered by bureaucratic inefficiency.
+With the labor market not fully developed, a large portion of the workforce is engaged in the informal sector.
 Following the Ebola crisis, the government increased subsidies for education and health care and received higher levels of subsidized food aid from international donors.